TechneWare/SmarterMail.Cli/README.md

 }
 ```

-Finally, if the command parses and everything is ok, then the `Run` method is called from the `ICommand` interface and is where the actual work this command does is implemented:
+Finally, if the command parses and everything is OK, then the `Run` method is called from the `ICommand` interface and is where the actual work this command does is implemented:
 ```csharp
 public void Run()
 {